GLOBAL TRADE MATTERS – THE PRIVATE SECTOR THINKTANK FOR ECONOMIC POLICIES

 Global Trade Matters collaborates with international organizations, educational institutes and think tanks from around the world to push forward the main theme of the Arab Peace Initiative which was re-endorsed at the 2017 Arab League summit promoting peace based on justice and equity.
 The Chatham House (The Royal Institute of International Affairs), the world’s leading independent think tank, initiated the first phase regional integration meeting where twenty-two participants convened for two and a half days in May 2017 in London to assess the potential for increased regional economic growth rates, commercial and trade opportunities and the employment and development benefits that would accrue to all the populations of the Middle East if the Arab Peace Initiative (API) was to be implemented.
-A follow up meeting of core participants will be convened in the region (Jordan) in September to discuss in more detail the scope of a full ‘regional economic diplomacy’ project and actionable strategy.
+A follow up meetings between the core participants were held in Jordan hosted by the Amman Center for Peace and Development, in Greece hosted by Thought4Action Think Tank and in France hosted by the French Presidency in 2018.
+The meetings aimed at having and open and transparent discuss the scope of a full ‘regional economic diplomacy’ project and actionable strategy.

 Foreign Direct Investment: